Skip to main content

 Why does Oregon require a 3-year dealer bond instead of annual?

-Oregon is one of the only states in the nation that requires a 3-year bond term for auto dealers.
+Oregon is the only state in the nation that requires a 3-year bond term for auto dealers.
 This aligns with Oregon's triennial dealer certificate renewal cycle managed by the DMV Business Regulation Section.
 You pay one bond premium covering 36 months of continuous coverage.
-This significantly reduces administrative burden — one renewal every three years instead of three annual renewals.
-Oregon designed this system to lower compliance costs for dealers while maintaining consumer protection.
+The result is 67% fewer renewals compared to annual states, lower administrative burden, and locked-in pricing for the full term.

 How much does an Oregon auto dealer bond cost?